wp-plugins/the-casengo-chat-widget/readme.txt

 Casengo’s cloud application for customer support empowers online retailers and other small businesses to respond to customer questions faster and better than ever.
 One team inbox for customer chats, emails and social media posts.
 Passionately founded in 2011, devised and developed in Amsterdam.
 Casengo's Live Chat Cloud-based, affordable social customer support software brings the human touch back into customer service and live chat.
 Regardless of channel type, it simplifies real-time conversation by presenting a unique Live Chat Hybrid Messaging Timeline.
 Whether a company consists of just one person or a large team, it's always time to Casengo.

-Casengo support more than 40.000 customers and was recently named **“1 of the hottest startups in Europe” by Wired.com.**
+Casengo support more than 40.000 customers and was recently named **"1 of the hottest startups in Europe" by Wired.com.**

 Go to <a href=\"http://www.casengo.com\" target=\"_blank\" title=\"Casengo\">casengo.com</a> for more information on product features and pricing.